jessseo1246/jessseo1246/README.md

 Machine Learning Frameworks: TensorFlow, Scikit-learn\
 Visualization Tools: Tableau, Matplotlib, Plotly, Seaborn\
 Big Data Technologies: AWS, Hadoop, Spark, Hive\
-Tools: Git, Jupyter Notebook, Anaconda, Visual Studio Code, Markdown\
+Tools: Git, Jupyter Notebook, Anaconda, Visual Studio Code, Markdown

-I’m currently working on ...

---
+## 🌮Hobbies:

-😋When I’m outside the data world, you’ll find me exploring new recipes, working out, painting, or diving into a good book!
+When I’m outside the data world, you’ll find me exploring new recipes, working out, painting, or diving into a good book!
 Cooking is a particular joy for me, as I love discovering new dishes to share with friends and family.

+## 📩Connect with Me!🌐
-👋🏼 I’m always open to networking and participating in opportunities to expand my portfolio and experience in Data Science and Data Analytics.
+I’m always open to networking and participating in opportunities to expand my portfolio and experience in Data Science and Data Analytics.
 Feel free to reach out on LinkedIn!